Petra Berger: Biography

-Petra Berger was born into a musical family, but did not pursue a musical career until later on in her life.
-Berger earned her secondary school diploma in 1982 and landed a job at a computer firm job.
+Petra Berger was born into a musical family but did not pursue a musical career until later on in her life.
+Berger earned her secondary school diploma in 1982 and landed a job at a computer firm.
 During an annual party of the computer firm, Berger formed a band with some colleagues to play music just for fun.
 That evening, however, she realised that singing was what she really wanted to do.

 Chess

 In 1987, Petra Berger and her sister Lida decided to compete on the television program Soundmixshow presented by Henny Huisman, reaching the finals with the song "I Know Him So Well."
 After this show, the sisters were offered a recording deal and, under the name of Chess, soon had a modest hit with the song "Never Change a Winning Team," composed by Jeroen Englebert.
 They followed this song up with the singles "Make My Day" and "Promise Not to Tell."
-That being said, Chess' successes had a negative effect on her sister Lida; Lida liked to sing, but did not feel comfortable with the widespread attention and scrutiny that came with fame.
+That being said, Chess' successes had a negative effect on her sister Lida, who liked to sing but was uncomfortable with the widespread attention and scrutiny that came with fame.
 For this reason, Lida quit Chess after several years.
 Lida was replaced by another singer, Denise van der Hek.
 In the early 1990s, Berger had a hit with Chess' cover of the song "I Dreamed a Dream" from the musical Les Misérables.
 As a response to the widespread success of the song, Chess released a whole album of tunes from popular movies and shows: The Oscar Album (1992).
 This album included a duet with René Froger.
 Shortly after the release of this album, Berger decided she wanted to pursue musicals and split up with Van der Hek, marking the end of her time as a member of Chess.

 Musicals

 Having ended her career as a member of Chess in 1992, Petra Berger shifted her focus to perfecting her musical theatre skills.
-She took singing classes with a variety of different teachers, as well as piano, dance, and acting classes.
+She took singing classes with a variety of different teachers as well as piano, dance, and acting classes.
 Her first musical audition was for Les Misérables.
 Unfortunately, Berger was eliminated in the final round of auditions.
 Her second musical audition was for Cyrano de Bergerac: The Musical.
-She was offered a lead role, but turned it down for unknown reasons.
-She subsequently auditioned for Phantom of the Opera, but ultimately did not join the cast.
+She was offered a lead role but turned it down for unknown reasons.
+She subsequently auditioned for Phantom of the Opera but ultimately did not join the cast.

-In late 1993, theatrical impresario Joop van den Ende Theatre Productions asked Berger to come audition for the role of Johanna in the musical Sweeney Todd.
+In late 1993, theatrical impresario Joop van den Ende Theatre Productions asked Berger to audition for the role of Johanna in the musical Sweeney Todd.
 She got the part, making Johanna her first lead role in a musical production.
 Later, Berger got the part of Belle in the musical Beauty and the Beast in Germany and the part of Maria in The Sound of Music in 1995 in Belgium.

 In the following years, she gave birth to two children, Boris (1997) and Babette (1999), together with her husband Jeroen Englebert.
 Shortly afterwards, in 1999, Berger became a lead performer at a dinner show.